 Alpacas are intelligent and can be moved between paddocks with little effort or stress.
 Opening a gate is frequently enough to indicate that they should pass through and they can be readily trained to come to you on clapping or calling out, even when at a distance.

 For pasture, ryegrass is by far the commonest grass grown on New Zealand farms.
 It is suitable for many herbivore species but since alpacas are browsers and not grazers, they prefer variety in the plants to be eaten.
 A number of seed suppliers (for examples, Specseed and Wesco) have formulated seed mixtures more suited to alpacas which include bromes, fescues, lucerne, cocksfoot, clover, plantain and others.
 These mixtures do have to be resown every few years as ryegrass will reappear in the paddocks and eventually take over.
 One important issue with ryegrass is the Argentinian weevil which feeds on the roots of the grass eventually causing plant death.
 Seed suppliers have solved this problem by the introduction of an endophyte fungus which produces alkaloids that are toxic to the insects.
 Unfortunately, these chemicals are also toxic to alpacas and can result in ryegrass staggers (more detail is given in this section).

 Alpacas will safely browse many plants but care must be taken to prevent access to poisonous species.
-This applies not only to what is growing in the paddock but also overhanging trees and given their neck reach, one metre outside the fenceline.
+This applies not only to what is growing in the paddock but also overhanging trees and given their neck reach, what is accessible one metre outside the fenceline.
 Discussion on this subject is given in the toxic plants page.